yoonki-kim/MMM-AssistantMk2/README.md

   - @eouia
   - @bugsounet
 - License : MIT
-  - **By terms of Google Assistant SDK, You are not allowed to use or provide this module as any commercial purpose.**
+  - **By terms of Google Assistant SDK, You are not allowed to use or provide this module for commercial purpose.**